 An important point must be made here.
 The term ‘sustainable development’ has a commonly accepted definition.
 But like the term ‘green’, there is no legal control of its use or misuse.
 Thus there has been a marked tendency in recent years for politicians, diplomats, corporations and economists to adopt the term as a way to ‘greenwash’ growth economics, which is inherently an unsustainable system *.

 We are reminded of the famous quote of Lao Tzu, “Those who know do not say; Those who say do not know.”
 In this case, however, we will make the analogy that not all uses of the term ‘sustainable development’ are about systems and principles that are in fact sustainable.
-And on the other hand, not all of those who are champions of true sustainable development have choose to consistently use the term.
+By contrast, not all of those who are champions of true sustainable development have choose to consistently use the term.
 Pope Francis is one of the latter, talking about the essence of sustainable development without using the buzz word (perhaps because he is aware that the term has been co-opted to some degree by conventional growth economics *).

 One can find clear evidence of the principles and postulates of true sustainability in nearly every one of the Pope’s public addresses.
 Here are just a few quotes to firmly establish the point.